 ASUS TUF Gaming B450M-PLUS II

 ASUS TUF Gaming B450M-PLUS II is a fantastic AM4 motherboard for its price, loaded with many possibilities and a likable gaming design.
-The CM Q300L TUF forms a severe foundation for your future gaming PC with the small gaming case.
+Together with the CM Q300L TUF case, the Asus TUF motherboard creates a natural symbiosis and a solid foundation for your future gaming pc.
 Besides this, it has a fast PCIe Gen3 x4 interface for M.2 NVMe SSD.